kazizi-dev/chat-bot-assistant/README.md

     * Inegrated Natural Langauge Processing (NLP) and Neural Netoworks (NN).

 ## **Performance:**
-- The models has an accuracy of 0.9112 and a loss of 0.1485.
+- The model has an accuracy of 0.9112 and a loss of 0.1485.

 ## **Future Improvements:**
-- Train on a larger dataset from SFU.
+- Train on a larger dataset.
+- Allow threaded discussion between the user and bot.
+- Enhance graphical user interface.